Arnav-12/VSDSquadron-Mini-Research-Internship-20th-December/README.md

     - **Description**: Perform bitwise XOR on `a4` and `a3`, store result in `a6`.
     - **Encoding**: `0x00e2f333`

-### Summary of 15 RISC-V Instructions with 32-Bit Encoding
+### Summary of 15 RISC-V Instructions with 32-Bit Encoding:-

 | Assembly Instruction   | Instruction Type | Encoding (Hexadecimal) |
 |------------------------|------------------|-------------------------|